floriandeboissieu/lidR/gridMetrics-control.md

     forest = lidar %>% leach(lake == FALSE)
     forest %>% plot

-You can also compute the number of points classified as lake in the `gridMetrics` function:
+You can also compute the number of points classified as lake in the `gridmetrics` function:

     myMetrics = function(x, y, z, i, angle, pulseID, lake) {